 With flexible jaws, their prey can be vast.

 and even a jaguar’s not beyond her.

 She’s able to unhinge her jaw, you see.

 Their ears are internal, not farcical flaps,

 collecting dust and filling with wax.

 You’ll find them in deserts, forests and trees,

-to come home and find a brown snake inserting
+to wake up and find a small snake inserting

 itself in a hole in my skirting.